AWS SAM CLI troubleshooting - AWS Serverless Application Model

 To fix this, you have the following options:

 • Configure your application with authorization.
-For information about configuring authorization, see Controlling access to API Gateway APIs.
+For information about configuring authorization, see Control API access with your AWS SAM template.

 • If your intention is to have a publicly accessible API endpoint without authorization, restart your deployment and respond to this question with Y to indicate that you're OK with deploying.